 The Tratos brand is now recognised everywhere as a guarantee of quality and efficiency.
 But, although it has feet on the ground in hundreds of countries around the globe, the heart of the company remains in a small town in the province of Arezzo.

 “I’ve never thought of moving.
-Pieve Santo Stefano is not in a bad position geographically or in terms of communication, thanks to its central Italy location and the many connecting roads.
+Pieve Santo Stefano is not in a bad position geographically or in terms of communication, thanks to its central location in Italy and the many connecting roads.
 But the truth is that I wouldn’t have moved in any case.
-Here I feel the irreplaceable warmth and the sweet smell of home.
-I met my wife in the eighth grade and we have been together since high school.
+Here, I feel the irreplaceable warmth and the sweet smell of home.
+I met my wife in the eighth grade, and we have been together since high school.
 Our story has germinated and grown in this land.
 We should all be aware of the beauty that surrounds us.
 And be grateful for it.
-For more than 12 years, every Sunday morning at 7 a.m, I get together with a group of friends and we go for a walk along the paths in our mountains.
+For more than 12 years, every Sunday morning at 7 a.m., I get together with a group of friends, and we go for a walk along the paths in our mountains.
 Over four to five hours to breathe, savour nature, let yourself be guided by freedom and splendour.
-I know these places like the back of my hand and they never cease to surprise and excite me.
+I know these places like the back of my hand, and they never cease to surprise and excite me.

-“I was first citizen for almost thirty years and I am currently president of the State Archives.
+“I was the first citizen for almost thirty years, and I am currently president of the State Archives.
 I believe that a municipality should be run just like a business, and Pieve Santo Stefano is now a healthy business.
-When I was in office, I strongly supported the methanisation of the area: even today the Municipality manages the gas in the area and has a better electricity service than many areas of Arezzo.
+When I was in office, I strongly supported the mechanisation of the area: even today, the Municipality manages the gas in the area.
+It has a better electricity service than many areas of Arezzo.
 The organisation has always run an RSA with over 40 guests, open 7 days a week, and a community hospital and intermediate care in support of the long-term hospitalisation offered by the Asl.
-A Caritas organisation carries out numerous social initiatives and the Fratres blood donor group has more than 200 members.
-As far as schools are concerned, we have made provision for full-time education in all institutes and since 2003 election polling has been organised outside the school buildings so as not to interrupt lessons.
-In addition the municipality owns a small bus company that manages the schools’ transport service.
+A Caritas organisation carries out numerous social initiatives, and the Fratres blood donor group has more than 200 members.
+As far as schools are concerned, we have made provisions for full-time education in all institutes, and since the 2003 election, polling has been organised outside the school buildings so as not to interrupt lessons.
+In addition, the municipality owns a small bus company that manages the transport services of the schools.

 Meticulous, a perfectionist, tireless.
 Albano Bragagni likes to be there to assess, listen and decide.
 That’s why he travels extensively (an average of 200 hours a year) to visit each customer and see how the company works.
 At 46, he graduated in mechanical engineering in Rome.